-Author Archives: Cassidy
+Author Archives: CL

-About Cassidy
+About CL

 Hello!
 I’m Cassidy Lackey and I'm fascinated by the pride Texans have for their great state.
 While not a native Texan, I’ve been here for about 30 years, first arriving in 1991 to attend Baylor University.
 I spend my days on an entrepreneur journey primarily focused on my small businesses, Texas Marimbas, Drone Pilots Media, and TexasProud.com.